 FITW is an abbreviation for "federal income tax withholding."
 You'll sometimes see it on payroll stubs to identify your withholding deductions.
 Withholding is one way of paying income taxes to the federal government before your end-of-the-year tax filing.

 Your FITW is one of several deductions from your take-home pay each pay period.
-These are different from the deductions you are allowed to take annually when you fill out your tax return, which reduce your taxable income.
+These are different from the deductions you're allowed to take annually when you fill out your tax return, which reduce your taxable income.

-Your employer probably had you fill out a Form W-4 from the U.S. Internal Revenue Service to establish the amount of FITW deduction on your paycheck.
-The form, along with your salary information, gives your employer the information it needs to calculate your withholding amount.
+Your employer probably had you fill out a Form W-4 from the U.S. Internal Revenue Service to establish the amount of FITW deductions from your paychecks.
+Along with your salary information, this form gives your employer the information he needs to calculate your withholding amount.

-The more exemptions you claim for dependents, the smaller your withholding.
+The more exemptions you claim for dependents, the less your withholding will be.
 You can increase or decrease withholding depending on your financial situation.
-For example, if you have other sources of income apart from your employment, you can increase your withholding as a way of paying the additional tax that is due.
+For example, if you have other sources of income apart from your employment, you can increase your withholding as a way of paying the additional tax that is due on that inccome.
 Conversely, if you have large, deductible expenses during the year, you can lower your withholding amount in anticipation of owing less tax.
 You can use an IRS online withholding calculator to make the best determinations.